 People took things like promises of safe passage pretty seriously back then (it was hard to conduct diplomacy, trade, or really anything else if you thought the emperor might just snatch you up and burn you to death for kicks), so Phocas’s treatment of Narces didn’t do much for his already poor reputation throughout most of the empire.
 The Exarch of Africa (a very autonomous viceroy who ruled everything from southern Spain to western Libya in the name of the emperor in Constantinople) was a man named Heraclius the Elder, and in 608 he started minting coins (always a bad sign for imperial unity) declaring that he and his son, our Heraclius, were consuls.

-The title of “consul” was merely a formal honor by this time in Roman history, with no real authority, but it was the emperor’s prerogative to appoint the two consuls, so by declaring themselves consuls the Heraclii were also saying something about Phocas’s legitimacy as emperor.
-Other revolts began breaking out all over the empire, and Phocas was clearly incapable of dealing with them.
+The two consular offices were purely ceremonial positions by this time in Roman/Byzantine history, with no real authority, but it was the emperor’s prerogative to fill those offices.
+By declaring themselves consuls, the Heraclii were also more or less declaring that Phocas was illegitimate.
+Revolts began breaking out all over the empire, and Phocas was clearly incapable of dealing with them.
 Heraclius the Elder apparently died sometime around 610 (we don’t know exactly when), after his rebellion had captured Egypt.
 But his son, the younger Heraclius, sailed a fleet into Constantinople in that same year, and by that point things were so bad for Phocas that his own nobles basically handed him over to Heraclius for execution (which he’s said to have done personally, on the spot, when Phocas unwisely decided to mouth off to him).